Existence and geometry of Hermitian metrics with constant second scalar curvature: Introduction

 In contrast to the K\"ahler--Einstein case, various Einstein-type conditions associated with different Hermitian connections have been investigated in the Hermitian setting.
 The resulting equations are typically non-variational and involve torsion terms, so that the corresponding scalar curvature is not necessarily constant.
 For instance, Gauduchon and Ivanov~\cite{GauIva97} studied Einstein--Hermitian and Einstein--Weyl structures in low dimensions, while more recent works considered Einstein equations imposed on the second Chern--Ricci curvature~\cite{Yang25} and on the first Bismut--Ricci curvature together with constant first Bismut scalar curvature~\cite{Ye25}.

 Motivated by these developments, we study Hermitian metrics with constant \emph{second} scalar curvature of the Chern and Bismut connections.
-Using an analytic approach adapted to Hermitian conformal classes, we establish existence results for the Bismut connection under a topological condition, and existence and uniqueness results for the Chern connection under natural curvature assumptions.
+Using an analytic approach adapted to Hermitian conformal classes, we establish existence results for the Bismut connection within balanced Hermitian conformal classes, and existence and uniqueness results for the Chern connection under natural curvature assumptions.
 We further derive geometric consequences, including restrictions on the Kodaira dimension and on the (anti-)canonical line bundles, as well as Einstein-type conditions for the second Chern scalar curvature that yield constant scalar curvature and criteria related to the existence of K\"ahler--Einstein metrics.

 To fix notation for later use, let $(M,\omega)$ be a compact Hermitian manifold of complex dimension $n\geq2$.
+Throughout this paper, all manifolds are assumed to be connected.
 We denote by $\eta(\omega)$ the \emph{Lee form} associated with $\omega$, which is defined by

 A Hermitian metric $\omega$ is called \emph{balanced} if $d\omega^{n-1}=0$, which is equivalent to $\eta(\omega)=0$, and also to $d^*\omega=0$.
-It is called a \emph{Gauduchon metric} if $\partial \bar{\partial} \omega^{n-1} = 0$, which can equivalently be expressed as $\partial^* \bar{\partial}^* \omega^{n-1} = 0$.
+It is called a \emph{Gauduchon metric} if $\partial \bar{\partial} \omega^{n-1} = 0$, which can equivalently be expressed as $\bar{\partial}^* \partial^* \omega = 0$.
 Alternatively, it is sometimes expressed as $d^*\eta(\omega)=0$ in certain references.
 Finally, $\omega$ is \emph{pluriclosed} if $\partial \bar{\partial} \omega = 0$, and such metrics are also referred to as \emph{strong K\"ahler with torsion} (SKT) in certain references (see, e.g., \cite{FT09}).

 It is well known that every Hermitian conformal class $\{\omega\}$ contains a unique Gauduchon metric $\omega_G$, up to scaling (see \cite{Gau77}).
+Throughout this paper, $\omega_G$ denotes the unique Gauduchon representative in $\{\omega\}$ normalized by

-A Hermtian conformal class $\{\omega\}$ is said to be \emph{balanced} if its Gauduchon representative $\omega_G$ is balanced.
+A Hermitian conformal class $\{\omega\}$ is said to be \emph{balanced} if its Gauduchon representative $\omega_G$ is balanced.

 Let $\Theta^{(i)}(\omega)$, $i=1,2,3,4$, denote the $i$-th Chern--Ricci curvature associated with $\omega$.
 We write $S_C^{(1)}(\omega)$ and $S_C^{(2)}(\omega)$ for the first and second Chern scalar curvatures, respectively, and $S_B^{(1)}(\omega)$ and $S_B^{(2)}(\omega)$ for the first and second Bismut scalar curvatures.
 Precise definitions will be given in Section~\ref{sec:2}.